OpenRA/OpenRA/INSTALL.md

 Use `make dependencies` to map the native libraries to your system, fetch the remaining CLI dependencies using [NuGet](http://www.nuget.org) and place them at the appropriate places.

-To checkout stable (for online play) run `git show-ref` (due to the alpha-numeric sorting, the last ref is the most recent stable)
+To checkout the latest stable for online play run run `git checkout master`
-After you have copied the last ref, run `git checkout 'stable-ref-you-copied'`

 To compile OpenRA, run `make version && make all` from the command line.